pierrot-lc/website/supply/posts/2024-09-02_tuto-gnn/tuto-gnn.md

 ---
-title: How to Build a Graph Convolutional Network with JAX and Equinox!
+title: How to Build a Graph Neural Network with JAX and Equinox!
 description: >-
   JAX implementation of graph neural networks.
 Uses Equinox and shows two different ways of implementing GNNs.